tcmetzger/pypresseportal/README.rst

 A Python interface into the `presseportal.de <htps://www.presseportal.de>`_ API.

 The website presseportal.de is a service provided by 'news aktuell', owned by dpa (Deutsche Presse Agentur).
-It is one of the biggest distributors of press releases and investor relations announcements in Germany.
+It is one of the largest distributors of press releases and investor relations announcements in Germany.
 For example, almost all police and fire departments use this service to distribute their press releases.